rjaros87/pm-home-station/README.md

 3. Connect the UART-USB adapter with a USB cable to your computer
 > Caution!
 Refer to [this](#tested-platforms) section for remarks regarding your platform

+4. Start the application and check the air quality of your environment :smile:

+### Bluetooth

+1. Follow 1-3 steps of USB instruction above, but use your Bluetooth or Bluetooth LE module instead of UART-USB adapter

+2. Cut off any old USB cable

-- For Bluetooth version connect the power (5V) from USB cable or socket to Vcc and GND (2 most outside pins of USB plug).
+3. Connect the power (5V) from USB cable or socket to Vcc and GND (2 most outside pins of USB plug, usually red 5V cable and black GND).
 You may need to shortcircuit data pin/wires (2 center pins) or connect them via ~200ohm resistor in order to be recognized by charger.
 Details can be found [here](http://pinouts.ru/Slots/USB_pinout.shtml "USB pinout").

-4. Start the application and check the air quality of your environment :smile:

 ## 3D enclosure for the PlanTower device & the UART-USB adapter